savethehopestationhouse/bicycling_advocacy/organizations/cities/mountain_view_bpac/agendas/README.md

 #### VTA BPAC Update (July 10, 2019 Meeting)
 - The VTP 2050 will emphasize complete streets, but this process is for the analysis of air quality.
 - The VTA BPAC also reviewed Measure B Capital Projects grant criteria.
-- The Silicon Valley Bicycle Coalition requested a 5 point item be assignable to communities with high collision rates and low-income populations.
+   - SVBC requested a 5 point item be assignable to communities with high collision rates and low-income populations.
 At the VTA Board, there was a motion to increase that point allowance 10 points.
 Staff favors keeping it at 5.

 #### Staff Comments
-- six AskMV requests in June and one in July.
+- 6 AskMV requests in June, 1 in July.
    - June topics: weed removal requests and intersection improvements, including the Montecito/Stierlin.
 Staff explained that the **City may do a buffered bike lane between Montecito and Middlefield.**
    - one AskMV in July related to the Stevens Creek Trail on-ramp at Evelyn.
 Staff explained that there is a crossing option for bicyclists at the signal at
 Highway 85 and Evelyn Avenue that allows bicyclists to to actuate a push button to request a green ball.
 All other travel directions are stopped with a red light.